Expand Energy

-Expand Energy Corporation, headquartered in Oklahoma City, is the largest independent natural gas producer in the U.S. based on net daily production.
-The company operates in the Appalachian Basin of the Marcellus Formation in Pennsylvania and West Virginia, as well as the Haynesville Shale in Northwestern Louisiana.
+Expand Energy Corporation (known as Chesapeake Energy until 2024) is the largest independent natural gas producer in the U.S., based on net daily production.
+Headquartered in Spring, Texas, the company operates in the Appalachian Basin of the Marcellus Formation in Pennsylvania and West Virginia, as well as the Haynesville Shale in Northwestern Louisiana.

-In 2024, the company produced 3,758 MMcfe of natural gas per day.
-In 2024, 41% of production was from the Haynesville Shale, 48% of production was from Northeast Appalachia, and 11% of production was from Southwest Appalachia.

-As of December 31, 2024, the company had 20,800 Bcf of proved reserves.
-It also had interests in 8,000 gross productive wells.
+In 2025, the company produced 7,183 MMcfe of natural gas per day.
+In 2025, 42% of production was from the Haynesville Shale, 36% of production was from Northeast Appalachia, and 22% of production was from Southwest Appalachia.
+As of December 31, 2025, the company had 25,880 Bcf of proved reserves.
+It also had interests in 6,600 gross productive wells.